 DesktopCentral_Server\mysql\** (complete folder)

 Steps to be followed in the Remote Computer where the Database has to be installed

 - Open a command prompt, and goto DesktopCentral_Server\mysql folder.

 - Execute the below commands in the same order:

 mysql-service.bat install (this command will register mysql as service with the name as DesktopCentral-MySQL)

 mysql-service.bat start (this command will start the mysql service, alternatively you can use Services snap-in from Control Panel to start/stop the service)

-- mysql-privilege.bat SERVER_HOST_NAME (provide the computer name or ip-address of the machine where the Desktop Central server is running in place of SERVER_HOST_NAME) (execute this command only after the mysql service has successfully started)
+- mysql-privilege.bat SERVER_HOST_NAME (provide the computer name or ip-address of the machine where the Endpoint Central MSP server is running in place of SERVER_HOST_NAME) (execute this command only after the mysql service has successfully started)